 Audax Randonneurs Philippines was established in November of 2010 and is the Audax Club Parisien-approved brevet-coordinating organization for the Philippines.
 The group promotes randonneuring, a non-competitive, time-limited, long-distance cycling event.
 Riders are not to compete against their fellow cyclists, but to compete only against their own personal best.
 Skills in self-sufficiency, bicycle mechanics, night-riding, and endurance are more valued over speeds or racing strategies.
+Riders are expected to respect the traffic rules on the roads and always practice good judgment.
+Since Audax is not a race, safety should always be a priority.

 The group organizes brevets (the term used for a randonneuring event) of 200km, 300km, 400km and 600km distances, especially during the Paris-Brest-Paris (PBP) season which happens only every 4 years.
 The PBP is a 1,200km cycling challenge from Paris to Brest and back, with a cut-off time of 90 hours, and is regarded as the most prestigious brevet in the world, staged and governed by the Audax Club Parisien.
 Being the Audax Club Parisien-approved brevet-coordinating organization for the Philippines, Audax Randonneurs Philippines thus holds the qualifying rides for PBP in the country.